Updated on 3/7/2026, 11:00 AM MST. Any route updates or start time changes will be made here.

 Please!
 If choosing to self-start, consider your cycling level such that you complete the route within the support schedule.

 Rider Check-In will be from 2 pm - 6 pm in the courtyard behind the Aarchway Inn (1551 N Riverview Drive.)
 This is where you will pick up your helmet tag, wristbands, and any pre-purchased merchandise when you originally registered.
+There will be merchandise available for purchase.
 Cyclists may pick up packets for other riders (as long as waivers for all parties have been signed).

 2 pm - 6 pm: Rider Check-in